Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Manage operational layers/README.md

 ## How to use the sample

-When the app starts, a list displays the operational layers that are currently displayed in the map.
+Tap the toolbar button to display the operational layers that are currently displayed in the map.
 In the first section, tap "-" button to remove a layer, or tap hold the reordering control and drag to reorder a layer.
 The map will be updated automatically.

 The second section shows layers that have been removed from the map.
 Tap one to add it back to the map.